Our Team

 Anagha Uppal

-ACTING PROGRAM DIRECTOR
+PROGRAM DIRECTOR

-In prior years, she has been a project manager for a $5M DOE-funded EV charger installation project with 40 partners; created an international disaster resilience database for an office of the UN; contributed to a decarbonization report for California EPA; and spent time in academic and startup spaces leading arboreal health efforts and wind turbine data provision.
+In prior years, she has been a project manager for a $5 million DOE-funded EV charger installation project with 40 partners; created an international disaster resilience database for UN-Disaster Risk Reductions’s office; contributed to a publication in Nature; contributed to a decarbonization report for California EPA; and spent time in academic and startup spaces leading arboreal health efforts and wind turbine data provision.

-DEVELOPMENT MANAGER
+DEVELOPMENT DIRECTOR

 Megan Thompson